-JARED SCHEIB is a director, coder, and artist-entrepreneur from Dallas, Texas and a graduate of the University of Southern California, where he studied film production in the School of Cinematic Arts and neuroscience as an inaugural member of the Brain and Creativity Institute.
-In early 2014 he had his Off-Broadway directorial debut with DOODU BOY, his second full-length, original play to direct and dramaturge after WRESTLES WITH MACHISTA in 2011.
+JARED SCHEIB (aka Dreama) is a software engineer, artist-entrepreneur, and uncertified professional hugger from Dallas, Texas, based in San Francisco.
+A graduate of the University of Southern California, he studied film production in the School of Cinematic Arts and neuroscience as an inaugural member of the Brain and Creativity Institute.
+In 2016 he was a software engineer at Tagasauris, focused on AI-driven web video experiences.
+He also explored, envisioned, and championed Liquid Democracy.
+In 2015 he worked as a software engineer at ezhome.
+He also served as a host at Tea Oasis SF, and as a facilitator and green teamer at multiple transformational festivals.
+In 2014 he contributed as an engineer and product owner on two teams to create the web apps SPECTER and RALLY, both with a mission to connect people.
+That same year, he made his Off-Broadway directorial debut with DOODU BOY, his second full-length, original documentary play to direct and dramaturge after WRESTLES WITH MACHISTA in 2011.
 His first feature documentary film THE MAYOR is in distribution after completing its international festival run, and he is in post-production on his second, WHAT LOVE IS.
 His commercial DO YOU BELIEVE IN A SECULAR AMERICA? won the Richard Dawkins Foundation for Reason and Science’s social media contest in 2012.
-His films have been exhibited worldwide, most notably on screen at the Directors Guild of America Theater in Hollywood, Dallas Museum of Art, Tel Aviv Cinematheque, and Auckland Art Gallery; on television in Texas, Israel, and New Zealand; and online on iTunes, Amazon, and SnagFilms.
-His plays have gone up at the Santa Monica Playhouse in LA and the SoHo Playhouse in Manhattan.
-In addition to film and theater, Jared manages friend and artist, Cecelia Webber, whose human bodies artwork has been seen, sold, and licensed worldwide, from Barneys New York in NYC to the Museo Civico in Verona, Italy and across the internet.
-As of 2014, Jared has moved into computer programming and technology in order to pursue his passion for understanding, modeling, simulating, expressing, and experiencing emotion and reality through interactive, immersive art and artificial emotional intelligence.
-Jared has learned that content is king, and to that end he imbues his works with universality, authenticity, and intensity, striving to emphasize what makes art meaningful: honest emotion.
+His films have been exhibited worldwide, most notably on screen at the Gerontological Society of America’s Annual Scientific Meeting in Washington DC, Directors Guild of America Theater in Hollywood, Dallas Museum of Art, Tel Aviv Cinematheque, and Auckland Art Gallery; on television in Texas, Israel, and New Zealand; and online on VHX, iTunes, Amazon, Hulu, and SnagFilms.
+His plays have gone up at the Santa Monica Playhouse in LA, SoHo Playhouse and Theatre Row in Manhattan, The Marsh in San Francisco, and Black Repertory Group in Berkeley.
+In addition to tech, film, and theater, Jared has managed friend and artist, Cecelia Webber, whose Human Nature artwork has been seen, sold, and licensed worldwide, from Barneys New York in NYC to the Museo Civico in Verona, Italy and across the internet.
+He has also spoken, paneled, guest-lectured, and taught at conferences, universities, high schools, and festivals on topics including technology, art, aging, personal growth, and unconditional love.
+In 2014, Jared chose to augment his arts journey with technology and immersive experiences in order to pursue his passion for understanding and creating transformative emotional impact through dynamic, interactive art and artificial emotional intelligence.
+In his art, Jared has learned that content is king, and to that end he imbues his works with universality, authenticity, and intensity, striving to emphasize what makes experience meaningful: honesty, vulnerability, and connection.

 Collaborating with Jared has been a most rewarding experience.
 If you are interested in developing a one-person play, you would be hard-pressed to find a more capable mind.
 But be ye forewarned: Be prepared to create excellence.
 With Jared, anything less is simply not an option.